Updated: September 16, 2024

 In some cases, the IRS will not approve a CNC request if the taxpayer has not resolved the issue as to why they fell behind.
 For example, if a taxpayer does not have his or her employer withhold enough taxes from their paycheck, the IRS will require the taxpayer to adjust withholdings before approving a CNC.
 In the case of a self-employed taxpayer, the IRS usually wants the taxpayer compliant with estimated tax payments for the current year before placing the taxpayer on a CNC status.

-Collection Information Statement (May Be Required)
+Collection Information Statement (Usually Required)

-A collection information statement is an IRS form that details your monthly income, monthly expenses, assets, and liabilities.
-In most cases, if the IRS does request a CIS, it will be IRS form 433-F. In some cases, a revenue officer and other IRS personnel may require a 433-A, which is a more extended version of Form 433-F. This form helps you and the IRS calculate your actual expenses and your total allowable expenses based on IRS Collection Financial Standards.
+In most cases, if the IRS does request a CIS, it will be IRS Form 433-F. In some cases, a revenue officer and other IRS personnel may require a 433-A, which is a more extended version of Form 433-F. This form helps you and the IRS calculate your actual expenses and your total allowable expenses based on IRS Collection Financial Standards.
+When reviewing your application, the IRS compares your actual expenses to the allowable monthly living expenses to determine what you can pay, with any access to equity in assets also taken into consideration.

 Collection Financial Standards – Allowable Monthly Living Expenses

 The IRS determines your ability to pay back taxes by comparing your actual living expenses to its Collection Financial Standards for costs deemed necessary by the IRS.
 Necessary expenses are those essential to you or your family’s health and welfare or necessary for the production of income.
-As you complete the CIS, you will need to fill out your actual monthly living expenditures and the amounts the IRS allows for each category.
-Here are the various types of allowable expenses:
+As you complete the CIS, you will need to fill out your actual monthly living expenditures, and when you file the form, the IRS will note the amount the IRS allows for each category.

 National Standards for Food and Clothing